10 Reasons to Visit Hilton Head Island This Winter

 5. Holidays—Hilton Head Style

 There’s something special about families coming together on Hilton Head Island for the holidays.
 And here in Lowcountry, it’s all about the lights.
-Be sure to take in the decorated boats at Shelter Cove Marina and the iconic light display at Shelter Cove Towne Centre—‘tis the season to sparkle!
+Be sure to celebrate to the fullest by checking out all of the holiday events on the Island—‘tis the season to sparkle!

 6. Winter Wildlife